-- (a) Preservation of Slopes Over 30 Percent.
-As noted in Section 3.4.10 of this Specific Plan, slopes of 30% or greater shall not be developed or altered.
+(a) Preservation of Slopes Over 30 Percent.
+As noted in Section 3.4.10 of this Specific Plan, slopes of 30% or greater shall not be developed or altered unless no other feasible alternative exists or this standard conflicts with State housing law.
 No buildings, including swimming pools, shall be permitted on such slopes.
-Exceptions may be granted in the following situations: - Grading of slopes greater than 30 percent may be permitted for roads or driveways if there are no other feasible alternatives to provide access to the site. - 2.
-Provisions of Section 3.4.10(c) shall apply.
-A Variance may be considered when strict adherence to this standard would render a residentially zoned vacant site completely undevelopable. - (b) Limitations on slopes of 25-30 percent.
+Exceptions may be granted in the following situations:

+- 1. Grading of slopes greater than 30 percent may be permitted for roads or driveways if there are no other feasible alternatives to provide access to the site. - 2.
+Provisions of Section 3.4.10(c) shall apply. - (b) Limitations on slopes of 25-30 percent.
 Any building on slopes between 25% and 30% shall begin within 70 feet of the access road.

-This shall keep cuts for private driveways to a minimum and generally keep development away from sensitive areas.

-(c) Limitations on slopes greater than 20 percent.
+This shall keep cuts for private driveways to a minimum and generally keep development away from sensitive areas. - (c) Limitations on slopes greater than 20 percent.
 Grading for construction on slopes greater than 20 percent should be limited to individual lots and should be related to activities necessary to fit the house, its access, and useful yard areas.
 Recontouring of continuous areas spanning multiple lots with slopes greater than 20 percent is strongly discouraged.